Practice this topic in a realistic system design interview

 The most important practical lesson is this:

-Before comparing the semantics, separate two ideas:
+Before comparing the delivery types, separate two ideas:

 | Concept | Meaning |